 B. Primary caregiver’s who fail to renew registration by the expiration date will not be eligible to receive program benefits from either the child and adult care food program or the child care assistance program.

-C. Primary caregivers shall ensure that all adults residing in the home are listed on all documentation required by CYFD and sponsoring agencies.
+C. Primary caregivers shall ensure that all adults residing in the home, as well as secondary caregivers and adults spending a significant amount of time in the home, are listed on all documentation required by CYFD and sponsoring agencies.

-188.8.131.52 VISITS BY THE SPONSORING AGENCY AND REGISTERED AUTHORITY: Caregivers must consent to visits, to include unannounced visits, by the children, youth and families department and the child and adult care food program sponsoring agency when child care children are present and during the caregiver’s stated normal hours of operation.
+184.108.40.206 VISITS BY THE SPONSORING AGENCY AND REGISTERED AUTHORITY: Caregivers will grant the registered authority representative the right to enter the premises and, conduct visits, including unannounced and complaint investigations when child care children are present and during the caregiver’s stated normal hours of operation.